jtakayama/makahiki/install/doc/ubuntu_readme.txt

 Stopping memcached:                                        [  OK  ]
 -------------------------------------------------------------------------------
 If any of the following errors occur, then Memcached is not working:
-(1) cache prints a blank to the console, or cache == None returns True.
+(1) cache prints a blank to the console, or cache == None returns True,
+    or cache is a "django.core.cache.backends.dummy.DummyCache object."
 (2) cache.set returns False or returns nothing.
 (3) cache.get returns False, returns nothing, or causes a segmentation fault.
 If so, make sure environment variables are set and Memcached is running.
 ===============================================================================

-1.1.11.
-Configuring Memcached
+1.1.10.1.
+Configuring Memcached for the First Time
 ===============================================================================
 Memcached is a backend cache for the Makahiki web server.
 Configuring Memcached is optional.

-If the tests in 1.1.10 succeed, you can configure Makahiki to use Memcached.
+If the tests in the previous section succeeded, you can configure Makahiki to use Memcached.
+Add these lines to the end of the
-Add these lines to the end of the $WORKON_HOME/makahiki/bin/postactivate file:
+$WORKON_HOME/makahiki/bin/postactivate file:
 -------------------------------------------------------------------------------
 export MAKAHIKI_USE_MEMCACHED=True
 # Don't add libmemcached paths more than once